How to sell on Facebook Marketplace the right way

 The basics of a Facebook Marketplace listing

 Facebook Marketplace is for everyone.
-But those with an interest to buy or sell would have to go through the basics first to achieve the maximum profit.
+But those with an interest to buy or sell would have to go through the basics first to achieve the maximum profit of knowing how to sell on Facebook Marketplace.
 Don't worry, it's harmless even to those who don't have a professional background in selling.

 Your options will be ‘item for sale’, ‘vehicle for sale’, and ‘property for sale or rent’.
 You’re then taken to your listing preview.